oakes/java-assignments/README.md

   * Create a blank project in the IDE
   * Create methods that initialize data the same way we did in the REPL
   * Discuss scope

+## Week 2

 * Discuss static vs non-static, public vs private

-## Week 2

 * The main method
+* Console I/O (printing and reading)
 * Flow control
   * Conditionals
   * Loops